-The clubby dinner idea and invitation to artists ranging in age from near 50 (Camille Pissarro) to under 30 years old (Caillebotte himself) was the invention of these youngest and oldest protagonists – as evidenced by a surviving letter from Caillebotte to Pissarro.
-In the letter, haute bourgeoisie Caillebotte invites anarchist Camille Pissarro (1830-1903) to this intimate and smart gathering and shares with Pissarro the advance guest list.
+The clubby dinner idea and its invitation to artists ranging in age from 28-year-old Caillebotte to 49-year-old Pissarro was the initiative of those two arists as evidenced in a surviving letter from Caillebotte to Pissarro.
+In the letter, haute bourgeois Caillebotte invites sometime anarchist and socialist Camille Pissarro (1830-1903) to this smart-set gathering and shares with Pissarro an advance guest list.

-Caillebotte’s aim was direct: he wanted to foster frank and fruitful discussion among these art practitioners to set strategy and an agenda for the future of French modern painting that included plans for a third exhibition of their so-called “new painting.”
-A likely calendar item was effective marketing – for this would be the first exhibition that these modern artists advertised as “Impressionist,” an ambiguous moniker in terms of both descriptive iconography as well as critical valuation.
+Caillebotte’s aim was direct.
+He wanted to facilitate frank and fruitful discussion among these artists to set an agenda and strategy for the future of French modern painting.
+Their plans included a third exhibition of their so-called “new painting.”
+A likely agenda item was marketing for these modern artists’ first exhibition that was advertised as “Impressionist.”
+Such is the an ambiguous moniker of descriptive iconography and critical valuation that endured.

 Caillebotte selected the venue for the April 1877 show.
 It was a five-room luxury apartment in the heart of Baron Haussmann’s newly-constructed Paris.
 The capital’s boulevards became a symbol of French wealth, modernity, and prestige.

 Caillebotte’s organizational methods worked.
 The Third Impressionist Exhibition is judged to be “the most balanced and coherent” of the eight exhibitions held between 1874 and 1886.
 Gustave Caillebotte contrived, solicited and arranged for what he wanted to see as a “democratic” exhibition of 230 works representing 18 artists.
 In its 30-day run, the exhibition attracted 500 attendees per day.